EthanGarcia28/EthanGarcia28.github.io/projects/blackSandSolutions.md

   - Python
   - GitHub
   - Artificial Intelligence
-summary: "2025 Summer Internship as a Software Engineer at Black Sand Solutions, creating simulations and and progrmas to aid satellites."
+summary: "2025 Summer Internship as a Software Engineer at Black Sand Solutions, creating simulations and and programs to aid satellites."
 ---

 <img class="img-fluid" src="../img/blackSandSolutionsLogo1.png">